potetm/fusebox/README.md

 ## Usage Notes
 ### Pass-through Invocations
-Every utility (except [memoize](#memoize)) is designed to take hashmaps that _don't_ include the keys that it needs. `nil` is supported as well.
+Every utility  is designed to take hashmaps that _don't_ include the keys that it needs. `nil` is supported as well.
 In those cases, calling the utility is a pass-through.
 The provided body is executed as-is.

 This allows you to set up general-purpose functions that properly order your resilience utilities and allow individual code paths to opt-in to the functionality